the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-three/index.md

 }
 ~~~~~~~

-Hoisting allocates all function delcarations into memore before the actual code runs.
+Hoisting allocates all function delcarations into memory before the actual code runs.
 The same does not apply for function expressions (or arrow function expressions) though, because it would throw an error (`ReferenceError: Cannot access 'getFullName' before initialization`):

 {title="index.js",lang="javascript"}
 ~~~~~~~